RangelReale/ecapplog/README.md

 Tabs (application and/or category) can be added to a filter, and shown together in a special `FILTER` application, grouped in single or multiple tabs.

-Right-clicking the tabs shows context menus with more options.
+Right-clicking the tabs and logs shows context menus with more options.

+## Features

+ * JSON parsing in worker thread
+ * Category items-per-second throttling, decrease amount of screen refreshs if high rate of logs
+ * Pause and resume
+ * Multiple windows and fiters

 ## Protocol